Treebeard: Fictional biography

 Treebeard muses, "I must do something, I suppose."
-Saruman used to walk in Fangorn forest and talk to him, but on reflection he says that although he told Saruman many things, Saruman never told him anything.
-He realizes now that Saruman is plotting to be "a Power" and wonders what evil he is really doing: why has Saruman taken up with Orcs, why there are so many Orcs in his woods, and why these Orcs are able to bear sunlight.
-He is angered by trees being felled "to feed the fires of Orthanc."
-He overcomes his anger and then, thinking aloud, begins to make plans for the next day.
-He also tells Merry and Pippin about the Entwives.
-The Tolkien scholar Tom Shippey writes that Fangorn's explanations are "authoritative and indeed .. 'professorial'.
-They admit no denial."
+He recalls although he told Saruman many things, Saruman never told him anything.
+He realizes that Saruman is plotting to be "a Power", and wonders what evil he is really doing: why has Saruman taken up with Orcs, why there are so many Orcs in his woods, and why these Orcs are able to bear sunlight.
+He is angered by trees being felled "to feed the fires of Orthanc".
+He overcomes his anger and then, thinking aloud, begins to make plans for the next day, and tells Merry and Pippin about the Entwives.

-When the hobbits awake in the morning, Treebeard is not there, but he soon arrives and announces that he has been busy, and they will drink and then go to Entmoot.
-Entmoot, he explains to Pippin, is not a place but a gathering of Ents.
-Treebeard carries them to the place where the Ents meet.
-This gathering lasts three days.
-The Entmoot ends with all the Ents shouting, and then singing a marching song and striding to Isengard with Treebeard in the lead: 'the last march of the Ents', as Treebeard refers to it.
-During the march, Pippin notices the Huorns following.
+The next day, Treebeard announces that he has been busy, and they will drink and then go to the Entmoot, a gathering of Ents.
+He carries them there; the gathering lasts three days.
+It ends with all the Ents shouting, and then singing a marching song and striding to Isengard with Treebeard in the lead: "the last march of the Ents", as Treebeard calls it.
+Huorns follow, marching, as they later discover, to the Battle of Helm's Deep.